Step-by-step guide to applying

 - Research degrees including PhDs and Professional Doctorates

 PGCE Primary, Secondary and School Direct teacher-training courses

 You can apply for PGCE and School Direct courses at the Department for Education (DfE) through UCAS.
 Find out more and apply online at DfE.

 Postgraduate law courses

-If you want to apply for the full-time Legal Practice Course (LPC) or the full-time Graduate Diploma in Law (GDL), you need to submit your application to the Central Applications Board.
+Applications for the full-time LLM Legal Practice Course (LPC), Solicitors Qualifying Exams (SQE) and the full-time Postgraduate Diploma in Law (PGDL) are made directly to the Central Applications Board.